EricChiu920/puyo-drop/README.md

 ## Architecture and Technologies
 - Vanilla Javascript for the game logic.
-- Canvas to draw spirtes and the board.
 - Webpack to bundle all javascript files into one bigger javascript file that is more easily importable

 ## Implementation Timeline